 What’s on your bucket list?
 Earning a Ph.D. and Visiting Indigenous Communities across all continents!

 What is your role at UWSM?
-As the Community Impact Manager in Financial Stability, I support United Way’s work related to Thrive2027’s Goal 2.
-This involves providing technical assistance to community partners and key stakeholders, as well as supporting related volunteerism, advocacy, and evaluation efforts.
+As the Senior Community Impact Manager, Financial Stability, I support United Way’s work related to Thrive2027’s Goal 2.
 I am a proud AmeriCorps VISTA alum and graduate of the University of Vermont.